 Consider a lab-grown diamond

 As addressed above, lab-created diamonds are identical to mined diamonds in every respect, aside from their origin and their price.
-These diamonds are ethical and environmentally friendly.
+These diamonds are ethical and eco-conscious.
 And, as an added bonus, they cost a lot less; we only offer diamonds that are made in a lab, so we can keep the prices low without cutting into the quality.
 So, if you’re interested in a higher quality diamond on a smaller budget, lab-grown may be the solution.

 Talk with an expert

 Whether you’re buying for yourself or as a gift, choosing a diamond is an important, personal journey.
 Bring along a guide, by consulting with a knowledgeable diamond expert.
 A diamond expert will be able to help you refine your search to fit your needs, as well as answer any questions you may have.
 Clean Origin’s diamond experts are available to help you find the perfect diamond.
-Contact us today.